OGStudio/site-opengamestudio/en/news/2020-05-03_git-budget.md

 **1. Why keep track of spendings in an application?**

 I, like many people out there, wanted to become rich and [successful][успех].
 To become rich, one is often advised to run a personal budget, that's what I started to do several years ago.
-I'd like to point out that running my personal budget hasn't made me rich and successful, and I increased income simply by moving to the capital of my home country.
+I'd like to point out that running my personal budget hasn't made me rich and successful, and I increased income simply by moving to Moscow.

 I think I started to run the budget somewhere around 2012.
 By that time I already had a professional programmer deformation, which can be described as "made by someone else = bad" formula and is usually manifested by a strong desire to rewrite everything from scratch.
 However, I had no experience with budgeting back then, so I decided to try a "professional" solution and purchased [YNAB][ynab] (You Need A Budget) to use the application on both PC and mobile.